open-socialism/open-socialism-site/open-socialism/arguments/companies-mirror-open-socialism.md

 ### Cooperative systems

 In business people work together for a common goal.
-Purpose is provided in a top-down manner, however people work in teams with autonomy of how they achieve said purpose.
+Purpose is provided in a top-down manner, however people work in teams with autonomy to choose how they achieve said purpose.
 Overly top-down controlling bureaucratic systems have been shown to ineffective.

 ### Limited inequality

 With most modern companies there is relatively limited income inequality.
-On the extreme end [the top 350 US companies averaged the CEO making 312 times as much as an average worker in their companies](https://howmuch.net/articles/how-much-more-ceos-make-than-workers){:target="_blank"}.
-312 times is somewhat alarming, but smaller companies and less successful companies should less inequality.
+On the extreme end [the top 350 US companies averaged the CEO making 312 times as much as an average worker](https://howmuch.net/articles/how-much-more-ceos-make-than-workers){:target="_blank"}.
+312 times is somewhat alarming, but smaller companies and less successful companies should have less of a disparity.

-Overall most employees are not greatly different in income to their colleagues.
-This level of inequality is much less when employees between companies are compared, or compared to the unemployed.
+Overall most employees do not have greatly differing incomes to their colleagues.
+Compared to the inequality seen within a society, internal company inequality is much smaller.

 ### Limited internal competition